Are BCAAs vegan? My vegan BCAA powder recommendation

 One influential review paper on supplementing BCAAs for muscle recovery and growth stresses ‘frequency, amount and duration’.
 Basically how often do you need to consume BCAAs (whether that’s BCAA powder vegan or otherwise), in what quantities and for how long.
 In short: frequently, a fair amount, but most significantly for a longer period of time.
 Large amounts at every meal for just one week will not bring you benefits, but if you make sure you get enough BCAAs regularly over the weeks, months and years you will reap their benefits.

-Although this study looked specifically at supplements and powders I think it’s fair to assume that this is applicable for our diet as well.
+Although this study looked specifically at dietary supplements and powders, I think it’s fair to assume that this is applicable for our diet as well.
 Maxing out on high protein meals for a week won’t make much difference but ensuring you are getting enough protein consistently in your diet is the way to go.

 Best Vegan foods for BCAAs